Angry-Potato/go-pay-me/README.md

     make docker-compose-test

 Success or failure can be seen in the logs output, and in the exit code returned by the command.

+### Running :zap:

+The following instructions assume you are in the [implementation](implementation) directory.

+To run the app, first ensure you have a postgres instance running with a database created.

+Set the database ENV variables as you run the make command:

+    DB_HOST=postgres DB_PORT=5432 DB_USER=postgres DB_PASSWORD=postgres DB_NAME=payments make test

+_**OR**_

+To run the app using docker-compose requires no database or environment setup on your part, simply run the make command:

+    make docker-compose-up

+If the app started successfully, it will log a message indicating it's listening on a given port.

+The port can be configured using the `PORT` environment variable.